-The jawbone beneath our gums which support the roots of our teeth rely heavily on simulation from the tooth itself to maintain their structure.
-When a tooth is removed, the bone that was surrounding that tooth quite quickly begins to degenerate - up to 25% decrease in width first year after tooth loss - and up to 4mm decrease in height over the next few years.
-Loss of the bone in both height and width presents two major issues:
+The jawbone beneath the gums, which supports the roots of the teeth, relies heavily on stimulation from the tooth itself to maintain its structure.
+When a tooth is removed, the surrounding bone begins to degrade rapidly-up to a 25% decrease in width within the first year after tooth loss and up to a 4mm decrease in height over subsequent years.
+The reduction in bone mass presents two major issues: